 - Over Multiple ISPs with Automatic Failover: If clients have multiple internet connections, one of the connections is typically designated as the primary VoIP connection, and the other connection is designated as the primary Internet connection.
 If one connections fails, Automatic Failover will move all traffic over to the working connection.
 Traffic is automatically reverted to the original path once service has been restored.

 VoIP can integrate with most existing on-site phone systems, including those that use PRI (Primary Rate Interface), SIP Trunk (Session Initiation Protocol), APL (Analog Phone Line), or CAS (Channel Associated Signaling) technology.

-Hosted IP Phone Systems
+Cloud IP Phone Systems

-A hosted IP phone system offers all the benefits of an on-site system, but with minimal start-up costs, zero maintenance and easy scalability.
+A cloud IP phone system offers all the benefits of an on-site system, but with minimal start-up costs, zero maintenance and easy scalability.
 POPP hosts the hardware and software in our Network Operations Center, and clients have easy Admin access via a client portal.
 Feature-rich phones are available for lease or purchase.